hermitpopcorn/advent-of-code-2023/README.md

 ## Day 16

 Today's a mix of state machines and recursion.
 It wasn't difficult, but I did clumsily fell into a pitfall where I did not add a "do not recurse over the path we've taken once already" logic, which caused a stack overflow because the recursion went into an endless loop.
 So I added a "cache" vec that keeps track of paths already taken, and exit early if we do meet one.
 But then I clumsily fell again into the same pit by making that cache vec local to each recursion branch instead of making it global (which did not cause a stack overflow, but made the program take centuries to finish)...

+## Day 17

+I gave up on this one...
+I don't know what else I can do to optimize the code.
+It can get the example answer just fine, but running the real problem takes eons to complete...